jumpinjackie/mapguide-fdo-docker-build/README.md

  * `ubuntu` and `22.04`
  * `generic` and no tag

-The `generic` distro is a [holy-build-box](https://github.com/phusion/holy-build-box) container geared towards building MapGuide and FDO without any system-provided development libraries and allows for maximally portable linux binaries.
+The `generic` distro is a `rockylinux` container geared towards building MapGuide and FDO without any system-provided development libraries and allows for maximally portable linux binaries.
 This distro target also produces the "common libs subset" of MapGuide, whose `.so` binaries are bundled with a multi-platform .net API binding nuget package.

 ## 3. Run the build